perama-v/perama-v.github.io/docs/cairo/amm_demo.md

 **Summary**

-That concludes Vairation II, part I.
+That concludes Variation II, part I.

 Steps completed:
 - Automated market maker was considered, where trades occur on layer 2,